 Imagine starting a company where no one is given a title or particular duties.
-Who would emerge as a leader and why?
-What leadership skills do they have that gets people working on achieving the same mission?
+Who would emerge as an effective leader and why?
+What leadership skills do they have that get people working on achieving the same mission?

-The great news is that when a person dedicates themselves to advancing their leadership skills, their ability to effectively guide others increases over time.
-Learn more about what every leader needs to guide their team and develop long-lasting connections with customers and clients.
-Find the top six qualities below.
+The great news is that when a person dedicates themselves to advancing their skills of leadership, their ability to effectively guide others increases over time.

 What are Leadership Skills?